If you suspect you’ve found lead or heavy metals in your workplace or home, whether, in paint, dust or soil, it’s

 Airsafe also has certified reference samples — that is, certified reference materials for paint and bulk samples to validate each method against objective standards.
 A certified reference material is a particular form of measurement standard.
 Since most analytical instrumentation is comparative, it requires a sample of known composition (reference material) for accurate calibration.

-Our lead testing reports are compliant with AS ISO/IEC 17025-2018 General requirements for the competence of testing and calibration laboratories.
+Our lead testing reports are NATA endorsed and compliant with AS ISO/IEC 17025-2018 General requirements for the competence of testing and calibration laboratories.

 Lead paint: your old hazardous materials surveys may be out of date